Curdflappers/CalculatorGame/README.md

 ![Sample level](docs/assets/sample-level.png)

-In __Calculator: The Game__ the user is presented with a simple challenge: change the calculator's value to the goal value by pressing the buttons.
-The player is limited to a certain number of moves.
+In __Calculator: The Game__ the user is presented with a simple challenge: change the calculator's value to the goal value by pressing the buttons (AKA applying the rules).
+The player is limited to a number of total moves before they lose the game.
 The value is displayed in large digits just above the buttons.
 Each button corresponds to a rule (detailed below) and changes the value in different ways.

 A pair of portals may be part of the level.
 The left portal will be below one digit in the value, and the right portal will be above a different digit.
 The portals don't move.
 The digits will "fall into" the left portal and "fall out of" the right portal, adding to the level's value.
 This behavior is detailed on [the portals docs](docs/portals).